Actions performed in the internal plane of consciousness are called. Mental actions. What will we do with the received material?

 3. Inner speech (abbreviated speech formula)

-• Completeness of the actual execution of operations
+• Completeness of actual execution of operations

 3) Reliance on loud speech